Wall Street protests go global; riots in Rome

 The Occupy Wall Street movement has gathered steam for a month, culminating with the global day of action.
 It remains unclear what momentum the movement, which has been driven by social media, has beyond Saturday.

-While most rallies were relatively small and barely held up traffic, the Rome event drew tens of thousands of people and snaked through the city center for miles (kilometres).
+While most rallies were relatively small and barely held up traffic, the Rome event drew tens of thousands of people and snaked through the city centre for miles (kilometres).

 Hundreds of hooded, masked demonstrators rampaged in some of the worst violence seen in the Italian capital in years, setting cars ablaze, breaking bank and shop windows and destroying traffic lights and signposts.